 (I’ll share the good, the bad, and the ugly specifics of my years as a Delta Flight attendant in some other blog post.)

 Delta’s advertising back then boasted that their flight attendants “walk over five miles on a typical flight.”

 “She hangs your coat, offers you a pillow, comes around with magazines, briefs you on safety procedures, brings you your choice of drinks, serves your meal, pours your wine, answers your questions, helps your children, refills your coffee cup, points out landmarks, takes your tray and brings you your coat.
 And she takes it all in stride.”

-(Not to mention, service with a smile, even when the men would pinch my butt, not once but numerous times.)
+(Not to mention, service with a smile, even when the men would pinch or grab my butt.)

 Delta hyped us as attractive, considerate, courteous, kind, orderly, personable, poised, polite, truly dedicated, and goes far beyond the call of duty.

-(I’d certainly call letting passengers pinch my butt going far, far beyond the call of duty.)
+(I’d certainly call letting passengers pinch and grab my butt going far, far beyond the call of duty.)

 And as if their ads weren’t sexist enough, Delta came out with a targeted campaign for U.S. military personnel, offering them a 50% discount for “The guy who’s got a girl in every city.”
 The ad displayed six bathing suit-clad women with names like “Your Chicago cutie,” “Your San Francisco sweetie,” or “Your New York knockout.”

 I kid you not.
 And so you don’t think I am exaggerating, take a look at the ads for yourself: